Liga Guate

+The Liga Nacional de Fútbol de Guatemala, commonly known as the Liga Nacional or Liga Guate, and officially known as the Liga Guate Banrural for sponsorship reasons, is a professional association football league in Guatemala and the highest level of the Guatemalan football league system.
+It is controlled by the Federación Nacional de Fútbol de Guatemala and contested by 12 teams.

 Competition format

 The league has had several different formats throughout its history; currently, the league season is divided into two tournaments.
 The Apertura, which is played in the fall, and the Clausura, which is played in the spring.
 The first 6 clubs in the standings at the end of each competition participate in the playoffs to determine the champion, 1st and 2nd place teams qualify directly to semi-finals, while the others have to play in the quarter-finals.
 The winners of the Apertura and Clausura tournaments participate in the CONCACAF Champions League.

 At the end of 2008-2009 Apertura and Clausura tournaments the league expanded to 12 teams to compete in a larger versions of the Apertura and Clausura tournaments.
 Now the 12th placed team (the team with the fewest points) in the aggregated table standings (combined standings of both the Apertura and Clausura tournaments) is relegated to the Primera División de Ascenso (2nd division) automatically at the end of the Clausura tournament in late May.
 The teams that finish 10th and 11th in the aggregated table standings enter into a two-legged playoff with the second- and third-placed clubs of the Primera División de Ascenso.
 The playoff winners play in the top division while the losers spend the next season in the second division.